0xsyr0/dittobytes/README.md

 # Abstract

 Dittobytes compiles your C-code to truly Position Independent Code (PIC) for Windows, MacOS, and Linux, and both AMD64 and ARM64.
-It features a polymorphic engine that ensures each compilation produces unique, functional shellcode.
-It does *not* rely on the classic decrypt stubs often seen in polymorphic compilations, and additionally it does *not* require reflective loaders such as Donut or sRDI as it compiles your C-code directly to PIC.
+It features a metamorphic engine that ensures each compilation produces unique, functional shellcode.
+It does *not* rely on the classic decrypt stubs often seen in e.g. polymorphic compilations, and additionally it does *not* require reflective loaders such as Donut or sRDI as it compiles your C-code directly to PIC.
 A subsequent advantage is that the output size of the shellcode is extremely small (almost no overhead), and remains very simple.

 <details>
     <summary>Technical details (click here)</summary>